ShambhaviBansode/sky130-cmos-inverter-design/04_CMOS_Inverter_Noise_Margin_Analysis/README.md

 This experiment extends the Voltage Transfer Characteristic (VTC) analysis performed in **Part 03** by evaluating the noise margins of the CMOS inverter.
 The gain curve was analyzed to determine the critical switching voltages (**VIL** and **VIH**), and the corresponding **Low Noise Margin (NML = 0.705556 V)** and **High Noise Margin (NMH = 0.859556 V)** were calculated.
 These results confirm that the designed CMOS inverter provides stable logic operation with adequate tolerance to noise, making it suitable for reliable digital circuit applications.

----

-# Conclusion

-This experiment extends the Voltage Transfer Characteristic (VTC) analysis performed in **Part 03** by evaluating the noise margins of the CMOS inverter.
-The gain curve was analyzed to determine the critical switching voltages (**VIL** and **VIH**), and the corresponding **Low Noise Margin (NML)** and **High Noise Margin (NMH)** were calculated.
-These parameters are essential for assessing the reliability and robustness of CMOS digital circuits and form an important step in the complete CMOS inverter characterization workflow.